15 former WSU frat members charged in alcohol poisoning death

 The Whitman County Prosecutor’s Office charged 15 former members of a Washington State University fraternity Wednesday in the 2019 alcohol poisoning death of a student.

-The charges filed Wednesday are related to the death of 19-year-old WSU freshman Samuel Martinez of Bellevue.
-Martinez died of acute alcohol intoxication on Nov.
-12, 2019, after attending a fraternity event.
+The charges are related to the death of 19-year-old WSU freshman Samuel Martinez, of Bellevue, who died of acute alcohol intoxication on Nov.
+12, 2019 after attending a fraternity event.

-The former members of the Alpha Tau Omega fraternity were charged supplying liquor to minors at the fraternity event that was part of an initiation process, Prosecuting Attorney Denis P. Tracy said.
-Furnishing liquor to minors is a gross misdemeanor in Washington state punishable by up to one year in jail and a $5,000 fine.
+The former members of the Alpha Tau Omega fraternity were charged with supplying liquor to minors at the fraternity event that was part of an initiation process, said Prosecutor Denis P. Tracy.
+Furnishing liquor to minors is a gross misdemeanor, punishable by up to one year in jail and a $5,000 fine.

+On the night before Martinez died, he consumed the bulk of a half-gallon of rum and became unconscious.
+No one called for medics until 8:30 the next morning.
+The Whitman County Coroner ruled the death accidental.

-The family said they are disappointed that none of the men will be charged with hazing, as the statute of limitations for the charge to expire.
-The family said hazing should be considered a felony in Washington.
+The family said they are disappointed that none of the men will be charged with hazing, as the statute of limitations for the charge has expired.
+Hazing, they said, should be considered a felony in Washington.

 Martinez’ mother Jolayne Houtz wrote in a Seattle Times op-ed that universities should make the disciplinary history of fraternities public and exercise more oversight.
 Houtz is a former Seattle Times reporter.

-“What happened the night Sam died was not an isolated incident,” the family’s statement said.
+“What happened the night Sam died was not an isolated incident,” the family’s statement said, pointing to two other alcohol deaths at fraternities in Virginia and Ohio.

-On the night before Martinez died, he consumed the bulk of a half-gallon of rum and became unconscious.
-No one called for medics until 8:30 the next morning.
-The Whitman County Coroner ruled that the death was accidental.
+“Just like Sam, they were abandoned by their so-called fraternity ‘brothers’ to die alone,” the family said.
+They called the potential sentence for the men “insulting,” compared to their loss.

-In 2020, Martinez’s parents filed a wrongful-death lawsuit against the university and the Alpha Tau Omega fraternity, which he was pledging to join.
+In 2020, Martinez’s parents filed a wrongful-death lawsuit against WSU and the Alpha Tau Omega fraternity, which he was pledging to join.

+A trial date is scheduled for August, according to Seattle attorney Rebecca Roe, who is representing the family.
+They are seeking unspecified compensation for economic and noneconomic damages, including wrongful death, “pre-death pain and suffering,” fear of impending death and lost earning capacity.

+ATO lost its recognition for six years and as part of a suspension agreement, admitted to violating the university’s standards of conduct, including hazing, reckless endangerment and providing alcohol to minors.

 In February, The Pullman Police Department recommended hazing charges for two WSU students, including a frat member who acted as a “big brother” to Martinez.
 Police also recommended misdemeanor charges for seven fraternity members involved with the heavy drinking that led to Martinez’s death and charges for furnishing alcohol for the remaining five fraternity members.